lucazammataro/MEDIGUI-ConvNet/README.md

 ## Description

-This repository contains the code for MEDIGUI-ConvNet, a Graphic User Interface for Python Jupyter Notebooks, which handles Convolutional Neural Networks for classifying medical images (MRI, CT SCAN, or digital pathology)
+MEDIGUI-ConvNet is an application that leverages the convenience of interactive widgets in Jupyter to classify MRI and CT SCAN images.
+It makes it effortless to load datasets, train Convolutional Neural Network (CNN) models, and test these models on images.

+The general structure of the application is as follows:

+1. Tab for dataset loading: Allows loading a dataset of images in pickle format.
+2. Tab for model training: This feature-rich tab equips you with controls to fine-tune model training, such as the number of epochs, batch size, and a variety of CNN architecture options.
+This flexibility allows you to adapt the training process to your specific needs, giving you a sense of control over your work.
+3. Tab for model loading: Allows loading a previously trained CNN model.
+4. Tab for model testing: This tab contains a widget for selecting an image from the dataset and displaying the model's prediction.
+It also allows you to display feature maps from various layers of the CNN.
+5. Tab for learning plot visualization: Displays the model's training progress plot over time.

-MEDGUI-convnet has been tested in MacOS environments for M1 processors with Jupyter Notebook, and in a Google Colab environment, while some functionalities like the progress bar, appears to be unsupported with Jupyter Lab.
+MEDGUI-convnet has undergone rigorous testing in MacOS environments for M1 processors with Jupyter Notebook and in a Google Colab environment.
+While some functionalities, like the progress bar, may not be fully supported with Jupyter Lab, you can trust in the reliability of the application in these tested environments.

 ## Virtual Environment